 Projects within the curriculum allow students to be leaders with a focus on charity and ambition.
 The Year 10 Enterprise project requires a number of individuals to passionately and competitively raise money and support the community.
 Giving students the opportunity to lead on specific initiatives that they have chosen and invested in empowers them to develop and thrive.
-Students take up specific roles for their house ranging from Project manager, Finances director and Lead presenter who will share outcomes of the project to the whole school community and govenors.
 Each House chooses a charity to raise and donate money to - this year has included: an organised school disco for Year 7s, cake sales, a coffee shop, designing and selling bags, a pooch walk, a guess the pet competition and a Year 10 v 11 football match.
 Tutors and Heads of House make sure leadership opportunities are taken up by those who would benefit the most.
 Our Year 9 award of The Castle Challenge includes an expedition which requires significant leadership to be successful.